APRN Scope of Practice and Responsibilities

 What Is Advanced Practice Nursing?

 Advanced practice nursing is nursing care performed at the graduate level, also known as mid-level practicing health care.
-An APRN is when an RN has the certification, training, and licensure of being a APRN in their state of work.
+An APRN is when an RN has the certification, training, and licensure to practice as an APRN in their state of work.
 APRNs are also known as certified nurse practitioners (CNPs).
 APRNs work in all 50 states, have prescriptive authority in all 50 states, provide direct patient care, and also, depending on their specialization, provide specialized patient care.
-For instance, a pediatric nurse practitioner (PNP) is a type of APRN who has completed a graduate level nursing program to provide direct patient care to pediatric patients.
-Another example of advanced practice nursing is a women’s health nurse practitioner (WHNP), a type of APRN who completed a graduate level nursing program to provide direct patient care to patients regarding their sexual and reproductive health (1,2,3,4).
+For instance, a pediatric nurse practitioner (PNP) is a type of APRN who has completed a graduate-level nursing program to provide direct patient care to pediatric patients.
+Another example of advanced practice nursing is a women’s health nurse practitioner (WHNP), a type of APRN who completed a graduate-level nursing program to provide direct patient care regarding their sexual and reproductive health (1,2,3,4).

 Advanced practice nursing work can vary state by state, as many states have their own regulations and policies regarding the scope of work for APRNs.
-In addition, several workplaces have their own policies for advanced practice nursing work, especially as APRNs have grown in popularity as a health care career.
-Given the wide variety of scope of practice, types of nurse practitioners, and options to be certified as various types of nurse practitioners, the American Association of Nurse Practitioners (AANP) and the American Nursing Association (ANA) provides a good overview on the various types of APRN specialties and licensing options.
+In addition, several workplaces have their own policies for advanced practice nursing work, mainly as APRNs have grown in popularity as a healthcare career.
+Given the wide variety of scope of practice, types of nurse practitioners, and options to be certified as various types of nurse practitioners, the American Association of Nurse Practitioners (AANP) and the American Nursing Association (ANA) provide a good overview of the multiple types of APRN specialties and licensing options.

-It is important to check with your specific workplace and state(s) of licensure to determine the full extent of scope of practice for APRNs in your area.
-Because advanced practice nursing is such a wide nursing career path, there are many advanced practice nursing career options, such as nursing research, consultant opportunities, direct patient care, legislative advocacy, and more (4,5,6,7).
+It is essential to check with your specific workplace and state(s) of licensure to determine the full extent of the scope of practice for APRNs in your area.
+Because advanced practice nursing is such a wide career path, there are many advanced practice career options, such as nursing research, consultant opportunities, direct patient care, legislative advocacy, and more (4,5,6,7).
 Various types of APRNs include NPs, certified registered nurse anesthetists (CNRAs), and certified nurse midwives (CNMs).

-At its core, advanced practice nursing involves critical thinking skills, patience, and communication when working with patients, insurance companies, and health care professionals.
+Advanced practice nursing involves critical thinking skills, patience, and communication when working with patients, insurance companies, and health care professionals.
 Nursing remains the most trusted profession for a reason, and several studies show that patients report higher levels of patient satisfaction with APRN care.
-While advanced practice nursing can be a challenging career, many APRNs report high levels of satisfaction in their career path (6,7).
+While advanced practice nursing can be challenging, many APRNs report high satisfaction levels in their career path (6,7).

 How and Where Are Advanced Practice Registered Nurses Working?

-Almost every health care organization and system in America hires APRNs.
+Almost every healthcare organization and system in America hires APRNs.
 While mainstream depictions of APRNs vary significantly in pop culture, APRNs work in all 50 states, especially in rural and underserved parts of America.
-In fact, several private practices, public health departments, correctional facilities, community health centers, birth centers, schools, universities, and more routinely hire APRNs.
-Some APRNs also establish their own business and work autonomously (if that is an option in their state, as some states allow for APRNs to practice autonomously, whereas others do not).
+Several private practices, public health departments, correctional facilities, community health centers, birth centers, schools, universities, and more routinely hire APRNs.
+Some APRNs also establish their own business and work autonomously (if that is an option in their state, as some states allow APRNs to practice autonomously, whereas others do not).

-It is estimated that there are over 300,000 licensed APRNs in America with an increase of APRNs predicted in the next decade as health care continues to evolve.
-Depending on state and local regulations and scope of work requirements, APRNs often work with a collaborating physician regarding patient care.
-The extent of the work of a APRN can depend on their training, scope of work at their work place, and local and state regulations, as every state has their own regulations for the scope of work for APRNs (1,2,3).
+It is estimated that there are over 300,000 licensed APRNs in America, with an increase in APRNs predicted in the next decade as health care continues to evolve.
+Depending on state and local regulations and scope of work requirements, APRNs often collaborate with a collaborating physician regarding patient care.
+The extent of an APRN’s work can depend on their training, the scope of work at their workplace, and local and state regulations, as every state has its own regulations for the scope of work for APRNs (1,2,3).

-What Educational Requirements Are Needed to Work in an Advanced Practice Registered Nurse?
+What Educational Requirements Are Needed to Work as an Advanced Practice Registered Nurse?

 APRNs can be any RN of any working background who has completed at least a Bachelor of Science in Nursing (BSN).
 Most advanced practice nursing degrees are at the Master’s or doctoral level, such as a Master of Science in Nursing – Women’s Health Nursing or Neonatal Nursing.
-Typically, a RN will earn a BSN then progress to obtain a graduate level degree in nursing with a focus on their specialty.
+Typically, an RN will earn a BSN and then progress to obtain a graduate-level degree in nursing with a focus on their specialty.

-RNs who do not have a BSN (such as nurses who have an Associate of Science in Nursing) can complete additional coursework through several nurse-bridge programs to complete a BSN to then progress onto graduate level nursing studies.
-Some RNs also transition directly from a Bachelor’s to graduate level degree in nursing in what is known as direct-entry or direct access programs.
-However, some graduate level nursing programs often require at least a few years of experience in nursing or health care prior to applying for a graduate level nursing programs (1,2,3,4,5).
+RNs who do not have a BSN (such as nurses who have an Associate of Science in Nursing) can complete additional coursework through several nurse-bridge programs to complete a BSN to then progress onto graduate-level nursing studies.
+Some RNs also transition directly from a Bachelor’s to a graduate-level degree in nursing in what is known as direct-entry or direct-access programs.
+However, some graduate-level nursing programs often require at least a few years of experience in nursing or health care prior to applying for a graduate-level nursing program (1,2,3,4,5).

-If you are interested in learning more about the educational path to become an APRN, it is recommended to look into specific school’s requirements, as requirements for admission to various graduate level nursing programs can vary significantly.
-After someone has completed their graduate level studies in their specific nursing path, they can then apply to take their certifying nurse practitioner exam through their respective nursing accreditation organization.
+Suppose you are interested in learning more about the educational path to becoming an APRN.
+In that case, it is recommended to look into specific school requirements, as requirements for admission to various graduate-level nursing programs can vary significantly.
+After completing their graduate-level studies in their specific nursing path, they can apply to take their certifying nurse practitioner exam through their respective nursing accreditation organization.
 The most common type of APRN is family nurse practitioner (FNP), compromising an estimated 70% of APRNs in America.
 That said, there are several specialties, and many APRNs hold education and certifications for multiple scopes of advanced practice nursing.
-Like education and career paths, consider doing your research into various NP careers near you if this is a path you are interested in (1,2,4,5,7).
+For example, regarding education and career paths, consider researching various NP careers near you if this is a path you are interested in (1,2,4,5,7).

-Furthermore, every workplace and state have different requirements for nurses interested in APRN careers.
-For instance, some workplaces prefer on the job training instead of additional formalized education.
-Some workplaces will not consider applications without nursing experience, even if you have a graduate level degree in advanced nursing.
-Some states also have various practice requirements and hours needed to maintain your APRN licensure.
-Consider doing your research advanced practice nursing before deciding to go back to school if this is a career path you are interested in (1,2,7).
+Furthermore, every workplace and state has different requirements for nurses interested in APRN careers.
+For instance, some workplaces prefer on-the-job training instead of additional formalized education.
+Some workplaces will not consider applications without nursing experience, even if you have a graduate-level degree in advanced nursing.
+Some states also have various practice requirements and hours to maintain your APRN licensure.
+Consider researching advanced practice nursing before deciding to go back to school if this is a career path you are interested in (1,2,7).

 Ask yourself...